Pinstripe: Eyes-free continuous input anywhere on interactive clothing

 Publications

-Thorsten Karrer, Moritz Wittenhagen, Leonhard Lichtschlag, Florian Heller, and Jan Borchers.
+• Thorsten Karrer, Moritz Wittenhagen, Leonhard Lichtschlag, Florian Heller and Jan Borchers.
 Pinstripe: Eyes-free Continuous Input on Interactive Clothing.
-In Proceedings of the CHI 2011 Conference on Human Factors in Computing Systems, Vancouver, Canada, May 2011.
-ACM Press.
-PDF Document Movie BibTeX Entry.
+In CHI '11: Proceedings of the SIGCHI Conference on Human Factors in Computing Systems, pages 1313–1322, ACM Press, Vancouver, Canada, May 2011.